Chaminda Bandara: Domestic career

 Bandara is a past pupil of St. Mary's College, Kegalle.
 He has played for five years in the domestic arena with 51 first-class matches and has taken 141 wickets.
 He took figures of 9 for 68 in his final first-class game before he represented his national team.
 The match was played in March against Sri Lanka Army Sports Club.
 During the AIA Premier League Tournament, in the 2015/16 season, Bandara was the only fast-bowler to feature in the top 15 wicket-takers list.
 He took 33 wickets from 9 matches at an average of 26.30.

 International career

 On 2 July 2016 he made his One Day International (ODI) debut for Sri Lanka against England.
 He conceded 83 runs in ten overs, giving away eleven boundaries.
 His bowling figures are the worst by a Sri Lanka player on ODI debut.
-This is also the most by a bowler from a Full-Member side in a 50-over ODI.
+This is also the most by a bowler from a Full-Member team in a 50-over ODI.
 Sri Lanka lost the match by 133 runs and lost the series 3–0.
 On 5 July 2016 he made his Twenty20 International (T20I) debut for Sri Lanka against England.